 In Hawaii, fork-tender, steamy piles of smoked pork are dolled up with nothing more than rock salt.
 The ancient Hawaiians traditionally dug a 6 x 4 x 3-foot pit to make their kalua — the whole pig cooked over blazing hot rocks, covered with banana leaves and burlap, and then buried to steam for a good 24 hours.
 There is, however, a few different ways of achieving similar flavors without putting a big hole in your backyard.
 Most home preparations still call for banana leaves, but the following recipe requires only an oven and three ingredients:

 ¼ cup sea salt (Hawaiian sea salt if you can find it, although any brand of rock salt will do)

 2 oz. liquid smoke (or ½ bottle of Wright’s Liquid Hickory Smoke)

-Pre-heat oven to 350° F. Score pork and place in a big enough Dutch oven.
-Combine salt and liquid smoke and rub all over pork.
-Pour water half-way up side of pork; cover with heavy duty aluminum foil and roast in oven, at least 1 hour per pound.
-Remove pork from water, place in large bowl and shred with tongs or strong forks.
+Preheat oven to 350° F. Score pork and place in a big enough Dutch oven.
+Combine salt and liquid smoke and rub all over the pork.
+Pour water halfway up the side of the pork; cover with heavy-duty aluminum foil and roast in the oven, for at least 1 hour per pound.
+Remove pork from the water, place it in a large bowl, and shred it with tongs or strong forks.
 Mix in additional rock salt to taste.
 Serve with steamed white rice, collard greens or spinach, and fresh sliced tomatoes; and enjoy leftovers with, say, pico de gallo and tortillas, in French bread roll sandwiches, or even on homemade pizza.